hturnbull93/portfolio/README.md

 Wrote a test that the ProjectCard renders okay if there are no links in the props.
 Red.

-- Extracted the a tags to variables.
+- Extracted the `a` tags to variables.
-- These are assigned conditionally based on the existence of repoLink and deployLink, which are then rendered.
+- These are assigned conditionally based on the existence of `repoLink` and `deployLink`, which are then rendered.

 Green.

 Wrote a test that ProjectCard renders a Link to the page of the project.
 Red.

-- Added a Link component with a to prop of details link.
+- Added a `Link` component with a `to` prop of `details.link`.

 Green.

 Wrote a test that ProjectCard renders a commercial/personal label.
 Red.

-- Added another h5 with contents of the details label.
+- Added another `h5` with contents of the details label.
-- Distinguished the tech and label h5s with class names.
+- Distinguished the tech and label `h5`s with class names.
-- Updated tests that had failed due to ambiguity on h5s.
+- Updated tests that had failed due to ambiguity on `h5`s.

 Green.